 High intensity interval training is super effective when you are working out to help increase weight loss.
 As you are getting a good cardio workout while focusing on major muscle groups, your workout will give you plenty of bang for your buck!
 The hormones that affect your mood and metabolism begin to regulate and your body will learn to burn stored fat for energy during rest periods.
 Of course, it is important to ensure that you’re fueling your body with high quality food to get the maximum benefits of both health and weight loss.

 Strengthening the major muscle groups of the body, like those in the legs, glutes, and abs also works to improve your posture, strengthen joints, and relieve aches and pains in the lower back.
-The benefits of HIIT are so far reaching!
+The benefits of doing a high intensity interval training workout is so far reaching!

 It is best to exercise first thing in the morning to control your leptin and ghrelin throughout the day.
 According to the Journal of Physiology, exercising on an empty stomach has been shown to improve glucose tolerance and insulin sensitivity.
 (8) This helps to prevent type II diabetes, improve weight loss, and curb any cravings to eat unhealthy food.